dabolang/hopeone/protobuf-data-structure/data-structure.md

 The following section describes the various ProtoBuf data structures that might be used in transactions and their uses for your reference.

+How
+  This is the reason why then can be here
+To
+  Ths is another reason why they came here

+:Term: This is a term

 1.Transaction

 This data structure is for complete transactions.